The Musical Modes: What Are They?

 Dorian Mode

-A dorian scale is a type of minor scale as it contains an interval of a minor third.
+In essence, the Dorian mode is a type of minor scale because it contains an interval of a minor third, which provides its distinctive sound.

 Phrygian Mode

-To build a Phrygian mode we flatten the 2nd, 3rd, 6th and 7th notes making it a very dark sounding scale:
+To construct a Phrygian scale, we flatten the 2nd, 3rd, 6th, and 7th degrees of the major scale.

 Lydian mode